satyajeetn/satyajeetn.github.io/_pages/about.md

 ---
 I am currently a second year Ph.D. student in the [Department of Computer Science](https://cs.georgetown.edu) at [Georgetown University](https://www.google.com/search?client=safari&rls=en&q=georgetown+university&ie=UTF-8&oe=UTF-8), where I am part of the [Theory Group](https://cstheory-georgetown.github.io).
 Prior to this, I was a master’s student at Georgetown, where I was and still am fortunate to be advised by [Sasha Golovnev](https://golovnev.org).

+I am broadly interested in Theoretical Computer Science and particularaly in Circuit Complexity and Randomness Extraction.

 Contact: satyajeetn2012@gmail.com

 **Publications**